lulischmader/lulischmader.github.io/_pages/research.md

 permalink: /research/
 ---

+# Research

+My research examines Indigenous women’s resistance to extractivist development, with particular attention to Indigenous sovereignty, environmental justice, decolonial feminist praxis, and collaborative forms of knowledge production.

+---

 # Ñañapura: Embodied Resistance to Epistemic Erasure and Extractivist Development among Kichwa Women in the Ecuadorian Amazon

 <p align="center">
   <img src="/images/documentary_still_chagra.jpg" alt="Documentary still" width="700">
 </p>

-This interdisciplinary project examines Indigenous Kichwa women’s resistance to extractivist development in the Ecuadorian Amazon through ethnographic research, documentary practice, and collaborative forms of digital knowledge production.
+“Ñañapura: Embodied Resistance to Epistemic Erasure and Extractivist Development among Kichwa Women in the Ecuadorian Amazon” examines how Indigenous Kichwa women mobilize collective practices of care, reciprocity, cultural knowledge, and territorial defense in response to extractivism and epistemic erasure.

-Drawing from Indigenous feminisms, environmental humanities, and decolonial theory, this project explores how Kichwa women mobilize collective practices of care, reciprocity, and territorial defense to challenge extractivist policies and epistemic erasure.
-The project centers ñañapura—meaning “among sisters” in Kichwa—as a framework for understanding Indigenous feminist praxis grounded in collective responsibility, embodied knowledge, and relational forms of political action.
+Drawing from Indigenous feminisms, environmental humanities, and decolonial theory, this project develops ñañapura—meaning “among sisters” in Kichwa—as a framework for understanding Indigenous feminist praxis grounded in embodied knowledge, collective responsibility, and relational forms of political action.

-Based on ethnographic fieldwork conducted in 2023 and 2024, this project combines interviews, audiovisual documentation, cultural analysis, and collaborative methodologies to examine how Indigenous women generate alternative forms of knowledge production and environmental resistance.
+Based on ethnographic fieldwork conducted in 2023 and 2024, this research combines oral history, documentary practice, audiovisual media, and collaborative methodologies to examine how Indigenous women generate alternative forms of environmental resistance and knowledge production in the Ecuadorian Amazon.

-### Digital Humanities Methodologies

-- Collaborative documentary production
-- Ethnographic fieldwork
-- Digital storytelling
-- GIS and territorial mapping
-- Audiovisual media
-- Public humanities
-- Qualitative interviews
-- Visual and media analysis

-### My Role

-I conducted ethnographic fieldwork in the Ecuadorian Amazon during 2023 and 2024, collaborating with Kichwa women activists, community leaders, and women’s collectives through interviews, participant observation, audiovisual documentation, and cultural analysis.
-I developed the conceptual framework of ñañapura and produced interdisciplinary research combining documentary practice, environmental humanities, Indigenous studies, and collaborative forms of digital scholarship.

-### Collaborative Documentary Project
+## Collaborative Documentary Project

 As part of this research, I collaboratively developed a documentary project with Kichwa women in the Ecuadorian Amazon to amplify Indigenous women’s voices, environmental struggles, and community-based forms of knowledge production.

-The documentary explores the intersections of extractivism, territorial defense, Indigenous feminisms, and cultural preservation through audiovisual storytelling and collaborative media practices.
+The documentary explores the intersections of extractivism, territorial defense, Indigenous feminisms, and cultural preservation through collaborative audiovisual storytelling.

-### Documentary Trailer
+## Documentary Trailer

 A preview trailer for the collaborative documentary project is available below.
 The documentary is currently in post-production and ongoing collaborative editing.